-Notes to the Financial Statements For the years ended April 30, 2023 and 2022 (Expressed in Canadian Dollars)
+Notes to the Interim Financial Statements July 31, 2023 (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)

 e) Financial instruments

 Financial assets and liabilities are recognized when the Company becomes a party to the contractual provisions of the instrument.
 On initial recognition, all financial assets and liabilities are recorded at fair value, plus or minus attributable transaction costs, except for financial assets and liabilities classified as fair value through profit or loss ("FVTPL").
 Transaction costs of financial assets and liabilities classified as at FVTPL are expensed in the period in which they are incurred.